FluMist Quadrivalent 2021-2022 (nasal)

 For at least 7 days after receiving a nasal flu vaccine, avoid close contact with anyone who has a weak immune system caused by disease such as cancer or HIV, or by using steroids, chemotherapy, radiation, or other treatments that can weaken the immune system.
 People with weak immune systems can become ill if they are in close contact with you when you recently received a live vaccine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Keep track of any and all side effects you have after receiving this vaccine.
-If you ever receive a nasal flu vaccine in the future, you will need to tell the doctor if the first vaccine caused any side effects.
+Keep track of any and all side effects you have.
+If you receive a nasal flu vaccine in the future, you will need to tell the vaccination provider if the previous shot caused any side effects.

-Nasal flu vaccine is a live virus vaccine and may cause you to have mild flu-like symptoms.
-However, you may have flu-like symptoms at any time during flu season that may be caused by other strains of influenza virus.
+Nasal flu vaccine is made from "live viruses" and may cause you to have mild flu-like symptoms.
+You may have flu-like symptoms at any time during flu season that could be caused by other strains of influenza virus.